 Covid-19 has changed the way we all experience things and how we go about our day-to-day lives.
-Jackson Hole skiing will be no exception for the 2020-21 season.
-Expect mask-wearing, sanitizing protocols, some social distancing in lift lines and more.
+Jackson Hole skiing will be no exception for the 2021-22 season, although precautions won't be as strict as last winter (2020-21).
+Expect mask-wearing on some lifts or inside buildings and sanitizing protocols.
 But also expect lots of powder on the slopes and epic ski days.
 After all, that's what makes Jackson Hole skiing so terrific!

 Here's what each of our three area ski resorts will be doing to make sure you stay safe and healthy during this time of Covid-19.